Introduction to Core Web Vitals and Their Importance in SEO

 The Three Pillars of Core Web Vitals

-Core Web Vitals consist of three main metrics: Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS).
-Each of these metrics measures a different aspect of user experience:
+Core Web Vitals currently consist of three main metrics: Largest Contentful Paint (LCP), Interaction to Next Paint (INP), and Cumulative Layout Shift (CLS).
+Each one measures a different part of the user experience:

 Why Core Web Vitals Matter for SEO